vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 This is an example of the cycle of dependence.
 If you recognize yourself in this cycle, your number one priority should be to get out.
 Even if your pain has a good prognosis (i.e., prediction about how it will evolve) it's something you want to avoid at all costs.

-Your clinician must facilitate your autonomy.
-This usually starts with identifying any contributing factors to your pain.
-Your clinician should be able to explain your pain and/or medical condition in a way that makes sense to you and then equip you with the tools and confidence you need to self-manage.
+Your clinician should facilitate your autonomy.
+Your clinician should be able to explain your condition in a way that makes sense to you and then equip you with the tools and confidence you need to self-manage.
 After all, you might only be in the clinic one hour per week... what about the other 167?

 To put it bluntly, your clinician's foremost goal should be to never see you again.
 Is there a financial incentive to bring you back recurrently?
 Is there any reason why they may be might not be actively encouraging your autonomy?
 The time it takes to gain independence looks different for everyone, but it is the core of all best-practice pain management programs.

-I want to make it very clear that for certain kinds of pain, surgery and/or continual medical management are indispensible.
-That's why it is so important that you do not interpret this article as personalized medical advice.
-Ask a trusted health professional about your condition and don't be afraid to seek out second opinions.

 ## Do they place a strong emphasis on active therapies?

-Simply put, active therapies are those where you play an active part.
-This includes anything from weightlifting to cognitive behavioral therapy.
+Active therapies are those where you play an active part.
+This includes anything from weightlifting to cognitive behavioral therapy (CBT).
 It should come as no surprise that passive therapies, predicated on the idea of *receiving treatment* as opposed to you *putting treatment in action,* are not something you should spend too much time on if your goal is to escape the cycle of dependence.

 The relief offered by passive therapies is short-lived.
 They just cannot offer the stimulation you need to build physical and mental resilience, overcome fears, learn healthy coping strategies, regain control, and reduce pain sensitivity in the same way that active approaches to therapy do.

-Some pains improve on their own with the passage of time no matter what you do, but if you want to have the highest chance of succeeding at your long-term health goals, you first have to recognize that there is no pill, needle, scalpel, or laser beam which will "cure" you of your pain.
+Some pains improve on their own with the passage of time no matter what you do, but if you want to have the highest chance of succeeding at your long-term health goals, you must recognize that quick fixes do not exist.
+There is no pill, needle, scalpel, or laser beam which will "cure" you of your pain.
+Recovering health takes patience and persistence.

-Quick fixes do not exist.
-Physical, mental, and social health is not something that *just happens*, it takes hard work applied consistently over time.
-Passive therapies and invasive procedures may form part of a holistic pain management strategy that's right for you, but they can never replace the vital role that active therapies fulfill.
+Passive therapies, invasive procedures, and continual medical management may form part of a holistic pain treatment strategy that's right for you, but they can never replace the vital role that active therapies fulfill.
+The key is to not give them more attention than they deserve.

-That isn't to say manual therapy and high-tech treatments don't have their place.
-In some cases they can provide the springboard you need to take a leap forward.
-Passive therapies are useful to the extent that they help you get more out of active therapies - the key is to not give them more attention than they deserve.
 As soon as they take priority over therapies where you are an active participant, you've lost the game.

+Your clinician should work with you to implement sustainable lifestyle changes, taking into account your physical, mental, and social needs.
+For example, if you're finding it difficult to integrate more physical activity into your life (or perhaps you're struggling to dial it back) they should be coaching you through this process.

 Does your clinician offer a pick-and-choose passive therapy buffet with discounts if you come back for more?
+Is their only exercise-related recommendation "staying active?"
 Red flag!
-If all they do after the umpteenth ultrasound session is give some vague recommendation about "staying active" at home... there is a *lot* of room for improvement, to say the least.

-Your clinician should work with you to implement sustainable lifestyle changes, taking into account your physical, mental, and social needs.
-For example, if you're finding it difficult to integrate more physical activity into your life (or perhaps you're struggling to dial it back) they should be coaching you through this process.

 Not everyone needs intensive therapy to recover well, and some kinds of pain are actually best managed with a hands-off, "let's wait and keep an eye on it" approach.
 But if you're reading this and feel like you're struggling to cope with your pain, disability, and suffering, the bottom line is this:

 Your clinician must help you make sense of your pain, navigate barriers to recovery such as unhelpful beliefs and expectations, and modify behaviors and activities to the extent necessary to reduce your sensitivity to pain and facilitate your long-term health and independence.
 None of this is going to happen with a passive approach.
 If they can not or will not shift to an active-first mentality, it might be time to ask for a referral.